CineMake Terms of Service

 Definitions

 - "CineMake," "we," "us," "our" means the CineMake online platform and operator.
 "User," "you" means any person or entity that creates an account or uses the Service.
 "Credits" (CMC) are CineMake metering units that are debited for renders and other metered features.
 "Subscription" means a recurring plan with included features and/or Credits.
 "Credit Pack" means a one-time purchase of Credits with break-the-seal refund rights.
-"Providers" means upstream vendors and infrastructure used by CineMake, including OpenAI, Google (Veo/Vertex AI), Google Cloud Storage, Supabase, Clerk, Vercel, and Paddle.
+"Providers" means upstream vendors and infrastructure used by CineMake, including OpenAI, Google (Veo/Vertex AI), Google Cloud Storage, Supabase, Clerk, Vercel, and our payment processor.
+"Payment Processor" means our designated Merchant-of-Record that handles checkout, payments, taxes, and refunds.
 "Ledger" means CineMake's append-only audit trail of material events (including policy versions accepted, timestamps, IP address, user agent, and applicable provider notices).
+"AI System" means any artificial intelligence model or system used by or through the Service, including large language models and generative video models.

 Contract Formation; Clickwrap Consent; Changes